How do UPI & Payment Links blow Payment Gateways out of the water? How can you leverage UPI Payment links for your business? Find out with Decentro!

 UPI is ‘open’ – this means that a technology company can build applications that help its users directly manage transfers in & out of their bank accounts.

 Float or Interest

-While businesses accept payments using a payment gateway, the funds stay in the payment gateway’s escrow account for a few days and then are settled to the merchant.
+While businesses transact using a payment gateway, the funds stay in the gateway’s escrow account for a few days and then are settled to the merchant.
 During this interval, the PG could earn a float or interest on the fund balance before it is finally transferred to the business’s account.
 The longer the funds stay at the account, the more interest the gateway could make.

 Which are some of the Industries to Benefit from UPI & Payment Links?

 TLDR, we could say that in any industry that could switch to cash-free or card-free payment mode, it can utilize UPI or payment links to improve its financial & payment workflows.

 UPI has had a positive impact on industries across all domains B2B, C2C, B2C.
 However, B2B that tends to have high-volume, high-amount transactions, would particularly benefit a lot from UPI and payment links.
 With low-cost money transfers, a B2B business can save a lot of capital and channelize the saved commission for more effective growth purposes.
 However, each UPI transaction has a limit of ₹1 lakh (at the time of writing), and businesses could use bank transfer methods for higher ticket transactions.

 B2B payments can be made smooth & instantaneous by embedding a QR code or payment link right within the invoice.
 The payee entity can just scan the QR code for payments or visit the link and wrap up the transaction.